KulaMarcin/DataAnalysisTrainingProject/README.md

 <br>

-Simple sales data analisys with Python, pandas and matplotlib.
+Simple sales data analisys with Python, pandas and matplotlib. <a href="https://github.com/KeithGalli/Pandas-Data-Science-Tasks">Data and some solutions</a>
 <br>
 <br>